-In response to the tragedy of September 11th, Congress passed, and President Bush signed into law, the US Patriot Act, USA Patriot Act.

-In addition, other numerous executive orders, regulations, and government programs were initiated to reduce the risk of another attack in the United States.
+tragedy of the In response to September 11th, Congress passed, and President Bush signed into law, the US Patriot Act, USA Patriot Act. addition, other numerous executive orders, In regulations, and government programs were initiated to reduce the risk of another attack in the United States.